U.S. Department of Labor Investigation Results in San Antonio Restaurants Paying $208,642 in Back Wages

 News Release

-View the complaint and consent judgment.
 Employers who discover overtime or minimum wage violations may self-report and resolve those violations without litigation through the PAID program.
-For more information about the FLSA and other federal wage laws, call the Division's toll-free helpline at 866-4US-WAGE (487-9243).
-Information also is available at http://www.dol.gov/whd.
+For more information about the FLSA and other laws enforced by the Wage and Hour Division, contact the Division’s toll-free helpline at 866-4US-WAGE">(487-9243).
+Information is also available at https://www.dol.gov/whd including a search tool to use if you think you may be owed back wages collected by the Division.

 Agency